-About half of our patients at Lake Forest Dental Arts show symptoms associated with TMJ disorder, which can cause serious health complications.
+About half of patients show symptoms associated with TMJ disorder, which can cause serious health complications.
 The following describes three issues associated with TMJ disorder.

 Headaches Related to TMJ Disorder